OpenVidu/openvidu-pro-clustering/README_Ansible.md

   - `X.Y.Z.W`: Public IP to connect to the instance.
   - `X.Y.Z.1`: Public IP to connect to the instance.

-Uncomment the lines if you're using more than one Kurento Media Server
+Uncomment the lines if you're using more than one Media Server

 ## Group vars